balcortex/100_days_code_web_development/README.md

 ### HTML Web Forms - Pt.
 4

 Today I learned about the minimum text length validation, which prevents the user from inputting less than a desired number of characters.

+## Day 144 - 2024/02/23

+### HTML Web Forms - Pt.
+5

+Today I learned about the maximum length validation, which will directly prevent the user from entering more than the specified characters.